domonkoss/ceudsd/seminar/1-sql/README.md

 `SELECT * FROM birdstrikes LIMIT 10`

-### Exercise1: What airline and state figures in the 145th line of our database?
+### Exercise 1: What airline and state figures in the 145th line of our database?

 ## Ordering data